 The Broomfield Detention Center currently operates 80 beds, and an additional 138 beds are held in reserve for when the need arises.
 Only adults are housed in the Detention Center.

 Prior to becoming a City and County, Broomfield Police officers were required to process an arrestee at the department's holding facility and then transport them to one of four county jails (Adams, Boulder, Jefferson, or Weld).
 This resulted in an inefficient use of time, money, and resources.

-In November 1998 statewide voter approval of Amendment C allowed the City of Broomfield to become Colorado's 64th county.
-With that started the long process of building a Detention Center that would serve the needs of the Broomfield community for many years.
+In November 1998, statewide voter approval of Amendment C allowed the City of Broomfield to become Colorado's 64th county.
+That started the long process of building a Detention Center that would serve the needs of the Broomfield community for many years.
 Overall goals included incorporating current technology, utilizing the best operational plans, and recruitment.

 The result was the Broomfield Police Department Detention Center & Training Facility, located at 11600 Ridge Parkway in southwest Broomfield.
 When the doors opened on November 15, 2001, it was a 53,075 square foot facility designed to house 80 inmates.
 In 2010, the facility was expanded to 79,325 square feet, with an inmate capacity of 218.